 - Top 7 Awesome Reasons to Begin Living a Minimalist Lifestyle

-This is one of the biggest things that I first think of when minimalism comes to mind.
+This is one of the biggest minimalist misconceptions that I first think of when minimalism comes to mind.
 And partly, it is true in a way.

 But hear me out…

 You don’t need to get rid of “everything!”

 Yes, you get rid of a majority of your belongings, but depending on your minimalist lifestyle (yes there is more than one), you can have more personal items than you really think.

 Most people who are embracing a minimalist lifestyle are looking for a new way to live life to bring more happiness and purpose.

 Thus, the idea is to keep the items that we value and need but also keep the items that give us purpose.